rustshop/flakebox/docs/building-new-project.md

 ```

 Commit the current state and I can explain in more details what is
-this new Nix code doing and what else you can do with it (spoiler: cross-compilation and different cargo build profiles!).
+this new Nix code is doing and what else you can do with it (spoiler: cross-compilation and different cargo build profiles!).

 ```
-> git add *
-> git commit -a -m "Add initial build system"
-Skipping semgrep check: .config/semgrep.yaml empty [master e681b24] Add initial build system
+> git commit -a -m "build: Add initial build system" Skipping semgrep check: .config/semgrep.yaml empty [master e681b24] Add initial build system
  1 file changed, 30 insertions(+)